 Girls Circle- Girls Circle is currently held at different middle schools across the county.
+SAL currently has Girl Circle's at Albert Einstein Middle School, T.R.
+Smedberg Middle School, and Ed Harris Middle School for this school year.
 This program gives young girls a safe and positive environment they can share thoughts and feelings as well as participate in various team building activities.
 Female Deputies are on hand to provide mentorship and guidance.

 Intervention- Designed for students who are struggling in school and at home.
 Students in this program are offered guidance and mentorship from SAL deputies.